bmrb-io/PyNMRSTAR/README.md

 You can also pass a list of column names to add more than one column at a time.

+Note that adding a column only adds a new tag to the list of tags present in this loop.
+It does not automatically add a column of None values to the data array if the loop is already populated with data.

 #### def `add_data(the_list, rearrange=False)`